If you’ve ignored the design and content of your “thank you” page, you’re neglecting:

 These are some of the highest value segments of an online audience, yet what most sites decide to show them is an afterthought.

-Whether you’re confirming access to a PDF download or thanking someone for a four-figure purchase, there are ways to add value for users—and get more value for your business.
+Whether you’re confirming access to a PDF download or thanking someone for a four-figure purchase, there are ways to add value for users to your thank you page design—and get more value for your business.

 While a thank you message may be easier to implement (it’s one less page to design), it has drawbacks: